Danack/RfcCodex/rfc_etiquette.md

 # RFC etiquette

-There are some behaviours that I see people do when discussing RFCs, and other software projects (both open source, and closed source) that I think are either subtly but incredibly rude, or otherwise do not help people have a productive conversation.
+There are some behaviours that I see people do when discussing RFCs, and other software projects (both open source, and closed source) that I think are either subtly, but incredibly rude, or otherwise do not help people have a productive conversation.

 ## Don't publicise draft work